 The jewelry was found inside a clay pot as if it had been hidden from an enemy, perhaps during a siege.
 The owner of the jewelry never came back to claim it….

 Why have jewels?
 Silly question…

-Jewels are beautiful, there is no doubt of that.
+Jewels are beautiful.
 We value them for their color and sparkle.
-But there is more to them that that.
+But they are also

 That is why young women in the ancient world of the Bible draped themselves in their dowry jewelry on their wedding day.
 In a not-very-subtle way they were telling their new husband and his family that they were women of substance, not to be lightly treated.